 Some people prefer to film outside of normal business hours to ensure the filming location is as quiet and calm as possible.

-Your video strategist (me!) can help design your set and decide on a backdrop or background would be ideal.
+Your video strategist (me!) can help design your set and decide on a backdrop or background that would be ideal.

 Having your videographer tour the place is a smart idea, so you can ensure there is enough space for the videographer to move freely around the video equipment.